CycloneDX/cyclonedx-gomod/README.md

 ```

 GoReleaser will execute `cmd`s in its `dist` directory, which is a subdirectory of the project root.
-Because `app` and `mod` both expect the module's root directory as argument, `../` must be provided.
+Because `app` and `mod` both expect the module's root directory as an argument, `../` must be provided.

 ### Docker 🐳